Benue killings: Ortom accuses Presidency of recklessness, gross insensitivity

 “Let Garba Shehu and occupants of the current Presidential Villa be informed that the ongoing pogrom in Benue State is a designed plot by the Fulani against the Benue people to dispossess them of their lands and these atrocities are well documented.

 “The perpetrators are also well known to local and international authorities.
-Through this recent posturing, everyone is now aware that the perpetrators have the backing and sympathy of the Federal Government.
+By this recent posturing, everyone is now aware that the perpetrators have the backing and sympathy of the Federal Government.

 “The Presidency’s attempt to mock Governor Ortom over the loss of his senatorial seat and the PDP in the Governorship has furthermore strengthened our belief that the massive deployment of security personnel for the elections in the state was planned and hatched in the presidential villa and supervised by agents of the APC.